 Yes.
 NRIs willing to invest in mutual funds can start gradually with a systematic investment plan (SIP).
 This would help investors make disciplined regular investments and induce saving behaviour.
 Moreover, these SIPs can be increased with step-up plans for better returns in the long term.

-What investment can NRIs do in India?
+What investments can NRIs do in India?

 Today, India is considered an attractive market worldwide.
 Non-resident Indians (NRIs) can invest their funds in assets like gold, stock market instruments, debt instruments, and bank instruments like fixed deposits.
 Moreover, they can also take advantage of multiple assets in an investment, like mutual funds and alternative investment funds (AIFs).
 Investors should know the recent regulations before investing in the above securities.